miiichael/cv/resume.md

 : +61 413 322 610 (leave a message if I cannot distinguish your call from a
 scammer's...)

 ## About

-Unix Server Administrator with more than 20 years experience in supporting technical and diverse teams in the Tertiary Education Sector with Murdoch University.
+As a Unix Server Administrator at Murdoch University I accumulated two decades of experience in supporting diverse technical teams in the Tertiary Education Sector.
+More recently, I have experience in maintenance of cloud infrastructure in AWS, within the resources sector.

 Expertise includes performance testing, design and implementation of integrations between services, and educating staff on the finer points of